DevwellOrg/DevWellOpenSource/topics/HTML and CSS/Getting Started/Lesson 01/lesson.md

 1. This is just the beginning...
 2. If you're stuck, Google it.
 Or DuckDuckGo it.
 Googling is absolutely a key skill for a developer.
-3. Some of what follows may seem like sneaky shortcuts.
-Well those sneaky shortcuts are what professional developers (like us!) use on a daily basis.
-There's no shame in it.
-Some people will suggest typing out all of the html code yourself until you understand the 'first principles'.
-I disagree.
-Shortcuts are amazing and 'first principles' in coding are never actually 'first'.
-This is a practical course, focussed on giving you the ability to actually 'do stuff'.
-Stuff that someone will be willing to pay you for.
-You will learn quickest by doing.
-And then doing again.
-And again.
-It is known...
+3. Don't worry about first principles.
+You will learn by doing.

 # Let's get started

 - Install VSCode - https://code.visualstudio.com/
-- Create a folder called `mysite_alpha`
+- Create a folder (on your Desktop is probably the easiest place to put it) called `myResume`
-- Open `mysite_alpha` in VSCode
+- Open `myResume` in VSCode
 - Create a file called index.html
 - Type `html` and you'll see a magic box appear.
 Select the option `html:5`
   ![HTML Emmet](./images/htmlEmmet.png "HTML Emmet")